minqiaowang/on-premise-adg/test-with-adg/test-with-adg.md

 Automatic redirection of DML operations to the primary can be configured at the system level or the session level.
 The session level setting overrides the system level

-1. From cloud side, connect to orclpdb as testuser.
+1. From the standby side, connect to orclpdb as testuser.
 Test the DML before and after the DML Redirection is enabled.

 ```
 SQL> insert into test values(2,'line2');